 Spinning and Weaving

-Spinning was the primary purpose of the Mill and we are delighted to have many of the original spinning machines working most days – driven either by the water wheel or steam on steam days.
+Spinning was the primary purpose of the Mill and we are delighted to have many of the original spinning machines working most days.
 Today we continue this tradition producing high quality Aran or Double Knitting yarn.
 Today, through gaining much of the weaving machinery from the Wellington Foxes Factory we are able to weave our yarn into luxury cloth and hand woven rugs.

 The process from initial cleaning and combing to yarn to spun yarn contains a number of stages from raw fleece to yarn and woven textiles.
 Each stage is brought to life as we continue to use much of the original machinery today.